 Since my pantry circulated the world wide web, I learn something about my self; I really like to make all my storage spaces ‘pretty’ and ‘themed’ (to my taste of course), but the overall organising principles still stand.
 I decided to take a much more neutral approach for this space because it’s small and I didn’t want it to feel as cluttered.

 I used two K-Mart ‘bits and bobs’ shelves and had a piece of timber cut to size from Bunnings, which I covered in vinyl, so I could run it across and double my storage.
 I then used acrylic bins which used to be in my fridge; to store my dishcloths, dish sponges, beeswax wraps, bin bags, and paper towels.

-I purchased the glass bottles and labeled them accordingly to house my home made kitchen cleaning products (you can find the details and labels here) and stacked them on some styrofoam I cut to size (left over from the fireplace) to replicate the K-Mart three tiered shelf which did not fit there because of that damn pipe.
+I purchased the glass bottles (from pack my product) and labeled them accordingly to house my home made kitchen cleaning products (you can find the details and labels here) and stacked them on some styrofoam I cut to size (left over from the fireplace) to replicate the K-Mart three tiered shelf which did not fit there because of that damn pipe.